The Resource Management System, RMS

 SCA operates an extensive system for gathering and presenting data for individual production facilities and entire business units.
 The Resource Management System (RMS) allows SCA to analyze data, describing how the company uses energy, water, transport and raw materials, and to monitor waste and emissions levels.

 The RMS data is used for internal control and monitoring, external benchmarking and as a tool for evaluating acquisitions and major investments.
-This year’s RMS data includes two new tissue plants.
+This year’s RMS data includes two new plants.
 One tissue plant and three personal care plants were excluded from the data.

 Resources